 Waed Athamneh is a specialist in Arabic literature.
 Her work focuses on modern Arabic literature and 20th-century Arab politics.
 Her book on the major literary movements and new directions in modern Arabic poetry is forthcoming with University of Notre Dame Press.

-Athamneh founded and directed an immersion Arabic study abroad program at Connecticut College in summer 2012.
-Ten Connecticut College students spent six weeks in Jordan studying intensive Arabic language and culture and visiting historical and cultural sites of interest.
-Athamneh was awarded Connecticut College research awards and funding to conduct research and support her work on Arabic poetry in Jordan in 2011 and 2012.
-In addition, she was awarded the President’s Fund for Faculty-Student Engagement.
-She is a member of MESA, Middle East Studies Association; AAUW, American Association of University Women and the MLA, Modern Languages Association.
+Athamneh founded and directed an immersion Arabic study abroad program at Connecticut College in Summer 2012.
+In the summers of 2012 and 2013, twenty Connecticut College students spent six weeks in Jordan studying intensive Arabic language and culture and visiting historical and cultural sites of interest.

+She is the chair of the Committee on the Status of Faculty Women, GIS Core Faculty member and the Adviser of the Arabic Minor.
+She is also a member of MESA, Middle East Studies Association; AAUW, American Association of University Women; and the MLA, Modern Languages Association.